 They wrote new papers.
 Agreeing that the girl was worth twenty pieces of eight, considering the number of years ahead of her and reducing the balance by three hogsheads of tobacco or fifteen English pounds, the latter preferred.
 The tension lifted, visibly so on D'Ortega's face.
-Eager to get away and re-nourish his good opinion of himself, Jacob said abrupt goodbyes to Mrs. D'Ortega, the two boys and their father.
+Eager to get away and re-nourish his good opinion of himself, Jacob said abrupt goodbyes to Mistress D'Ortega, the two boys and their father.
 On his way to the narrow track, he turned Regina around, waved at the couple and once again, in spite of himself, envied the house, the gate, the fence.
 For the first time he had not tricked, not flattered, not manipulated, but gone head to head with rich gentry.
 And realized, not for the first time, that only things, not bloodlines or character separated them.
 So mighten it be nice to have such a fence to enclose the headstones in his own meadow?
 And one day, not too far away, to build a house that size on his own property?
 On that rise, in back with a better prospect of the hills and the valley between them.
 Not as ornate as D'Ortega's.
 None of that pagan excess, of course, but fair.
-Nor would it be compromised as Bliss was.
+And pure, noble even because it would not be compromised as Bliss was.
 Access to a fleet of free labor made D'Ortega's leisurely life possible.
-Without a ship load of enslaved Angolans he would not be merely in debt; he would be eating from his palm instead of porcelain and sleeping in the wilds of Africa rather than a four post bed.
+Without a ship load of enslaved Angolans he would not be merely in debt; he would be eating from his palm instead of porcelain and sleeping in the bush of Africa rather than a four post bed.
 Jacob sneered at wealth dependent on a captured work force that required more force to maintain.
 Thin as they were, the dregs of his kind of Protestantism-church of England not the brutal Mather-recoiled at whips, chains and armed overseers.
 He was determined to prove that his own industry could amass the fortune, the station, D'Ortega claimed without trading his conscience for coin.

 He tapped Regina to a faster pace.
 The sun was low; the air cooler.
 He was in a hurry to get back into Virginia, its shore, and to Pursey's tavern before night, sleep in a bed if they weren't all packed three or four abreast.
 Otherwise he would join the other patrons and curl on any surface.
 But first he would have one, perhaps two, drafts of ale, its bitter, clear taste critical to eliminating the sweetish rot of vice and ruined tobacco that seemed to coat his tongue.
 Jacob returned Regina to the hostler, paid him and strolled to the wharf and Pursey's tavern.
 On the way he saw a man beating a horse to its knees.
 Before he could open his mouth to shout, rowdy sailors pulled the man away and let him feel his own knees in mud.
-Pursey's was closed, as he should have known, so he went to the one always open on Sunday, Rough, illegal and catering to hard boys, it nevertheless offered good and plentiful food.
+Few things angered Jacob more than the brutal handling of domesticated animals.
+He did not know what the sailors were objecting to, but his own fury was not only because of the pain it inflicted on the horse, but because of the mute, un-protesting surrender glazing its eyes.